satriapr/incident-react/README.md

 ### I. Main dependency libraries
 - [MaterialUI](https://mui.com/): Material UI Library.
 Reasons for using this:
-    - Given the limited time, we can focus more on the overall architecture and structure.
+    - Given the limited time, we can focus more on the overall code, architecture and structure.
     - One of the most popular UI library and easily integrated with another library.
 E.g. react-hook-form
 - [Axios](https://github.com/axios/axios): promise based HTTP client
 - [Lodash](https://lodash.com/): functional library for general use